taskcluster/taskcluster-docs/src/manual/execution/workers/taskcluster-worker.md

 Main           ->  ResultSet      : Dispose()
 </div>

+---

 ## Plugins

 Plugins provide (typically engine-independent) features.

-There are plugins for setting environment variables, managing cache folders, cancelling tasks, serving livelogs, proxying taskcluster requests, providing interactive features such as VNC and SSH access, as well as many other things.
+There are plugins for setting environment variables, managing cache folders, cancelling tasks, serving livelogs, proxying TaskCluster requests, providing interactive features such as VNC and SSH access, as well as many other things.
 And, of course, you can extend the worker with your own custom plugins.